sjtrimble/angular/aio/content/tutorial/getting-started.md

 #### ( ) Event Binding

-You can listen of standard HTML events, or custom events that you will create later on our components.
+You can listen of standard HTML events, or custom events that you will create later through components.

 <aio-gs-event-binding></aio-gs-event-binding>